richardwilkes/toolbox/README.md

 Filesystem utilities.

 ## xio/fs/embedded
 Provides an implementation of an embedded filesystem.
+Deprecated in favor of using Go 1.16+'s built-in embedded file support.

 ## xio/fs/embedded/htmltmpl
 Provides convenience utilities for using html templates in an embedded filesystem.
+Deprecated in favor of using Go 1.16+'s built-in embedded file support.

 ## xio/fs/embedded/texttmpl
 Provides convenience utilities for using text templates in an embedded filesystem.
+Deprecated in favor of using Go 1.16+'s built-in embedded file support.

 ## xio/fs/mkembeddedfs
 Tool for generating the embedded filesystem.
-Note: this utility has been deprecated in favor of using `embedded.NewFileSystemFromEmbeddedZip()` instead
+Deprecated in favor of using Go 1.16+'s built-in embedded file support.

 ## xio/fs/paths
 Platform-specific standard paths.